-- Credit history: In most cases insurance companies will take your credit history into account when calculating your home insurance premium.
+- Credit history: In most cases, insurance companies will consider your credit history when calculating your home insurance premium.
 Insurance companies will look at how good you are at making payments and how much debt you currently have.
 Typically, the better your credit score, the lower your insurance premium.

-- Claims history: Any claims you’ve made at previous residences will be assessed by your insurance company when determining your premium.
+- Claims history: Your insurance company will assess any claims you’ve made at previous residences when determining your premium.
 The type and frequency of the claims you’ve filed can lead to higher premiums.

 The following are policy items that have the greatest impact on the amount you pay:

 - Type of coverage: There are three different coverage options you can purchase for your home insurance policy: